Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   Part.2
-  creted the migrations from starting  appsetting.json then run the command under nuggetmanager package console (add-migration AddDefaultIdentityMigration)used this  for migration
+  creted the migrations from starting  appsetting.json then run the command under nuggetmanager package console (add-migration AddDefaultIdentityMigration)used this  for migration there after i run the command by running command update-database